jfreund91/TEGram/README.md

-# TE-Gram Project
+# TE-Gram Cohort[10] Project

 Our entire IT team had the good fortune of hitting on a huge group PowerBall lottery ticket.
-Unforntunately for us they has all resigned.
+Unforntunately for us they have all resigned.

 They were in the middle of a very important project that has a deadline of Friday night and now we have no one to complete it.